 Klehm Arboretum is also home to three truly unique garden creatures that provide a whimsy and a sense of fun to our grounds.
 Cow-li-flower and Klehmantine live hidden in the Nancy Olson Children’s Garden.
 And Flora Fauna keeps company with some of the Arboretum’s oldest residents in the Prehistoric Garden.
 Can you find all three mascots?

 Our grounds are kept beautiful and healthy for enjoyment and learning.
 We hope you take advantage of our expansive grounds, and explore the diversity of tree collections offered.
 Thank you in advance for your cooperation.

-Please no climbing on trees or hanging from branches.
-Climbing is invited on play structures and certain exhibits where noted by signs.
+Please, no climbing trees or hanging from branches.
+Climbing is invited on play structures and certain exhibits were noted by signs.
 Only leashed, well-behaved pets are allowed on the grounds.
 Please clean up after your pet.
 Pets may NOT be left in cars during your visit.

 Children must be accompanied by an adult.
-No scooters, skateboards or in-line skates.
+No scooters, skateboards, bicylces or in-line skates.
 Respect others in your group and other visitors.
 Photos and video for personal use are welcome.